Educational programs that further the practice & understanding of social entrepreneurship & transformative action.

 Theory of Change: The theory of change model focuses on the social change you intend to achieve.
 This model maps out the activities that will help you reach your impact goals, the ways to measure success, and how to strengthen what is working and reconsider what isn’t.

-This event would not be possible without the generous support of our co-sponsors: Entrepreneurship at Cornell, the Engaged Leadership Program at Cornell’s Office of Engagement Initiatives and the Park Foundation.
+This event would not have been possible without the generous support of our co-sponsors: Entrepreneurship at Cornell, the Engaged Leadership Program at Cornell’s Office of Engagement Initiatives and the Park Foundation.

 To view a network map of the social entrepreneurship and social innovation space at Cornell, follow this link.